sirelkhatim/Continuous-control/report.md

 For the actor I used a 3 layer neural network with the first layer having 256 units and the second layer having 128 units.
 I used relu activation functions for this network
 The exact same architecture was used for the critic except we used a leaky relu for the activation function.
 You can see the code in model.py

+# Results

 Here is a graph of the rewards over episodes:
 ![DDPG performance](DdpgVsEpisodes.png)
+As you can see there is alot of noise during training, with a quite few swings.
+It ends up solving the environment in 502 episodes.

 # Improvements
 I think it would be interesting to see the performance of PPO on this environment.
 Also, I trained this on a single agent.
 It would be interesting to see the performance of this in a multi-agent setting.